-Wheat allergy is most often reported in young children and is usually outgrown before adulthood.
-One study found that two-thirds of children with a wheat allergy outgrow it by age 12.
-However, some individuals remain allergic to wheat throughout their lives.
+Wheat allergy is most often reported in young children and may affect up to 1% of children in the U.S. One study found that two-thirds of children with a wheat allergy outgrow it by age 12.1 However, some individuals remain allergic to wheat throughout their lives.

 What Exactly Is Gluten? | Food for Thought